-What are the 10 most venomous animals on earth?
+What are the 10 most venomous animals in the world?
 To answer the question, let’s first define “most venomous.”
 After all, some folks may calculate venomosity using a potency-versus-size calculation; others may focus on victim statistics across the animal kingdom.
 However, for our purposes, “most venomous” means “venomous animals most dangerous to humans.”

 One more thing to define is the difference between “venomous” and “poisonous.”
 Venomous species actively inject toxic serums.
 Conversely, poisonous animals passively disperse toxins.
 For example, if eaten, puffer fish can prove deadly to humans because Homo sapiens are lethally allergic to the fish’s flesh.
 However, puffer fish don’t inject toxic liquids into humans as a defense mechanism, so they’re not venomous.

-Now that we’ve surveyed the landscape, let’s explore the 10 most venomous animals that Mother Nature packed with dangerous loads for personal protection.
+Now that we’ve surveyed the landscape, let’s explore the 10 most venomous animals in the world that Mother Nature has packed with dangerous loads for personal protection.

 Most Venomous Spider in the World: Funnel-Web Spider

 Two species in the family Atracidae — Sydney funnel-web spiders and tree-dwelling funnel-web spiders — rank among the most venomous arachnids in the world.
 Their bites can be fatal if left untreated, and they frequently collide with humans, making them our pick for the most venomous spider.